 Gamification is a fantastic way to motivate the workers and help them remember what they’ve learned.
 Learning, like anything else in life, requires motivation.
 It makes the learning process enjoyable.
 When an employee does something well and unlocks different achievements, gamification offers the benefits of commitment and motivation through incentives and encouragement.

 Employees who participate in social learning are better able to retain knowledge, remain involved, and apply what they’ve learned in their daily activities.
-Social learning is an excellent addition to any training technique, whether it is conducted online, offline, or as part of a hybrid learning program that includes microlearning, face-to-face coaching, or video training.
+It is an excellent addition to any training technique, whether it is conducted online, offline, or as part of a hybrid learning program that includes microlearning, face-to-face coaching, or video training.
 Furthermore, since information sharing is an essential part of human existence, social learning is both cost-effective and reasonably simple to implement.